-As staff prepared this year's proposed budget, there were a number of outside factors to take into consideration.
+As staff prepared this year's budget, there were a number of outside factors to take into consideration.

-We have not seen a completed state budget from the General Assembly as of the date of the presentation of this proposed budget.
+We have not seen a completed state budget from the General Assembly as of the date of the adoption of this budget.
 It is unclear at this time what impacts the final Virginia budget could have on our efforts locally, especially as it concerns the Harrisonburg City Public Schools budget.
-HCPS has requested a \$5 million, or 13 percent, increase in City funding over the fiscal year 2022-2023 adopted budget.
+HCPS requested a \$5 million, or 13 percent, increase in City funding over the fiscal year 2022-2023 adopted budget.

 Additionally, City departments continue to experience an increased cost in goods due to global supply and demand challenges.
-We have seen the impacts of these economic pressures on everything from our day-to-day purchases to large infrastructure projects.
+We have seen the impacts of these economic pressures on everything from our dayto-day purchases to large infrastructure projects.

-This year's proposed budget also works to navigate increased funding requests from the City's partner agencies.
+This year's adopted budget also works to navigate increased funding requests from the City's partner agencies.
 In many cases, this is focused on compensation adjustments at those agencies, much like the City is working to accomplish through the implementation of our Classification & Compensation efforts.

-Finally, this proposed budget incorporates the final tax increase related to the construction of Rocktown High School.
-With a proposed 3-cent increase in this budget, that will place the final tax increase related to the project at 10 cents.
+Finally, this budget incorporates the final tax increase related to the construction of Rocktown High School.
+The 3-cent increase in this budget will place the final tax increase related to the project at 10 cents.

-\$5.8 Million

-Classification & Compensation

-Study Implementation

-Implementation of the study will

-help with the City's recruitment

-and retention efforts.
+\$5.8 Million Classification & Compensation Study Implementation Implementation of the study will help with the City's recruitment and retention efforts.

-\$5 Million

-Old Municipal Building
+\$5 Million Old Municipal Building Renovation Project

-Renovation Project